halfaya/icfp2021/Lyrics.md

 ## Chorus

-Monads and XX and XX and XX\
+Monad transformers and Racket and handlers\
-XX and presheaves and XX and XX\
+Tuples and presheaves and closures and liftings\
-XX and X and commutative rings.\
+ML and types and commutative rings.\
 These are a few of my favorite things.